sonic-net/SONiC/doc/otn/otn_sycd_hld.md

 2. STAT_GAUGE, the counter for optical components analog data sampling.
 3. STAT_COUNTER, the counter for optical components counter data sampling.

 The `flexcounter.json` contains the counter IDs for each target optical objects.
 Here is an example of linecard gauge configuration, it includes four gauge counter IDs, memory available, memory utilized, cpu utilization and temperature.
-The Flexcounter module in OTSS can sample these user assigned counter IDs.
+The Flexcounter module in Syncd-OT can sample these user assigned counter IDs.
 User can customize these list to enable different sampling groups and OTAI attributes.
 Vendor can customize all amplifiers's status sampling attributes in the `OA_COUNTER_ID_LIST_STATUS` group, and customize interface package counters attributes for an OSC interface in `INTERFACE_COUNTER_ID_LIST_COUNTER`.

 ```json
 "LINECARD_COUNTER_ID_LIST_GAUGE": {